 Tip #2: Go to the previous bus stop.

-I feel bad for the people at Clark Drive who barely squeeze on the bus (and cause the ding ding DING sounds when the doors don’t close).
-But Commercial-Broadway, where the 99 route starts, is only blocks away!
+I feel bad for the people at Clark Drive who barely squeeze on the bus.
+But Commercial-Broadway, where the 99 route starts, is only a few blocks away!

 If your commute is long, it might be worth it to wake up a tad earlier and make the trip to the previous stop.